 The main thing here is to unplug the machines and make sure they are disconnected from the water and that the dryer exhaust is removed from its connection.
-Both washers and dryers require extra padding for transportation to protect the dials, buttons and handles.
-Movers handle reconnecting the washer and dryer when delivered to your new home.
+Both washers and dryers require extra padding for transportation to protect the dials, buttons, and handles.

 What To Look For When Hiring Appliance Movers

 You want to ensure you hire a professional company with all the proper licensing to handle your move.
 For example, Good Greek Moving & Storage is licensed to handle moves across the state and across the country.

 Look for companies that have a good online reputation.
 You also want movers who do an in-home assessment of your moving needs and provide a written, free estimate.
 Also, make sure they have all the equipment and packing supplies you need to make your move – and moving your appliances – go as smoothly as possible.